wharfkit/website/src/lib/docs/AccountKit/LinkAuthMethod.md

 # Linkauth

-The `linkauth` method provides a way for an Antelope account owner to link a specific action of a smart contract to a permission level.
-By using it, one can specify unique permissions for certain actions on specific smart contract actions.
+The `linkauth` method provides a way for an Antelope account owner to link a specific smart contract action to a permission level.
+By using it, one can specify unique permissions on specific smart contract actions.

 ## Usage